 Inpatient Recovery Programs

-What to Expect From Inpatient Recovery Programs
+What to Expect

-- Prescription and management of required medications
+- Prescription and management of treatment medications.

-- Individual, group and family therapy
+- Individual, group and family therapy.

-- 12-step support groups
+- 12-step support groups.

 - Relapse prevention education.

-Self-Help Recovery Programs
+Outpatient Recovery Programs

 - Rational Recovery (RR).
-This is a secular self-help recovery program that mainly utilizes Addictive Voice Recognition Techniques.
-The techniques enable individuals to identify and manage the Addictive Voice, which is defined as any thought or feeling that supports the continued use of drugs and alcohol.
-The program encourages individuals to make a commitment to stay abstinent.
+This secular, non-12-step recovery program mainly utilizes Addictive Voice Recognition Techniques.
+The techniques enable individuals to identify and manage the "Addictive Voice"—which is defined as any thought or feeling that supports the continued use of drugs and alcohol.
+The program encourages individuals to make a commitment to abstinence.
 Unlike other addiction recovery programs, attendance of RR support groups is not considered necessary once an individual has learned the techniques.

 - Self Management and Recovery Training (SMART Recovery).
 SMART Recovery is a network of support groups that advocate the use of scientific research in addiction recovery.
-SMART Recovery supports the use of prescription medications and psychological treatments in the treatment of substance abuse.
+SMART Recovery supports the use of prescription medications and behavioral therapies in the treatment of substance abuse.
 Since scientific knowledge is constantly evolving, the SMART Recovery program is also constantly evolving.
 The organization has face-to-face meetings across the United States and daily online meetings.